-2.4.2 Non-transferable Rights and Obligations and Taxation
+2.4.2 Non-transferable rights and obligations and taxation

-The parties in a merger may have the advantage that all rights and obligations of a dissolved company will automatically be transferred to the continuing company, unless specific contracts, licenses, permits or approvals contain change of control clauses.
+The parties in a merger may have the advantage that all rights and obligations of a dissolved company will automatically be transferred to the continuing company unless specific contracts, licences, permits or approvals contain change of control clauses.
 The Merger Tax Act and the Act on Capital Gains on Shares have, as mentioned in Section 2.2.6, made it possible to implement a number of tax-exempt reorganisations, including statutory mergers.

-2.5 Cross-border Mergers and the European Company
+2.5 Cross-border mergers and the European Company

-Directive 2017/1132/EC concerning cross-border mergers has been implemented into Danish legislation.
+Directive 2017/1132/EC (as amended by 2019/2121/EC) concerning cross-border mergers has been implemented into Danish legislation.
 This implementation allows cross-border mergers between a Danish company and a company domiciled in another EU Member State.
 The Directive was passed to comply with the need for cooperation and redistribution between companies with limited responsibilities domiciled in different EU Member States.

 The Danish rules on cross-border mergers only govern the participating Danish companies.
 A foreign participating company is subject to the legislation in its home country.
-The Danish rules governing the procedures for statutory mergers between Danish companies also apply to cross-border mergers with the necessary adjustments and with a few additional requirements in order to protect the shareholders, creditors and employees of the companies involved.
+In general, the Danish rules governing the procedures for statutory mergers between Danish companies also apply to cross-border mergers with the necessary adjustments and with a few additional requirements to protect the shareholders, creditors and employees of the companies involved.
+The relevant procedures applicable for cross border mergers are set out in chapter 16 of the Danish Companies Act.

-A different method of merging two companies, which have their domiciles in different EU Member States, is by creating a SE-company.
+A different method of merging two companies, which have their domiciles in different EU Member States, is by creating a SE company.
 This was made possible by the passing of Council Regulation (EC) No 2157/2001 on the Statute for a European Company (SE).

-Notably, if such cross-border transactions are to be tax-exempt, it is a prerequisite that both the involved companies are comprised by the term "Company from a Member State" as defined in EU Directive 2009/133/EU, or have the same characteristics as a Danish public limited company or private limited company.
+Notably, if such cross-border transactions are to be tax-exempt, it is a prerequisite that both of the involved companies are comprised by the term 'Company from a Member State' as defined in EU Directive 2009/133/EU, or have the same characteristics as a Danish public limited company or private limited company.
+Certain limitations will apply to the extent that assets are leaving taxation as a consequence of the merger, ie that such assets are not allocable to a Danish permanent establishment.

-2.6 Joint Ventures
+2.6 Joint ventures

 In general, joint ventures do not provide for specific legal characteristics or implications with the important exception that joint ventures are subject to Danish and European merger control.
-The regulation of compensation structure, capital contribution, licenses, intellectual property, management team, and the partners' access to sell their shares in the relevant entity are particularly important issues to consider in a joint venture.
+The regulation of compensation structure, capital contribution, licences, intellectual property, management team, and the partners' access to sell their shares in the relevant entity are particularly important issues to consider in a joint venture.

-3 M&A Agreements
+3. M&A AGREEMENTS

-In relation to private M&A transactions of a sizable nature, most agreements will in Denmark generally be made in accordance with international standards.
+In relation to private M&A transactions of a sizable nature, most agreements will generally be made in accordance with international standards.

 The validity and binding effect of agreements under Danish law do not depend on certification by a notary or similar, but solely on the nature and intention of the parties' undertakings.
 Moreover, there is no special law or regulation regarding the content of transaction agreements in connection with the acquisition of shares or assets of a company.
 However, the Sale of Goods Act applies to the acquisition of shares or assets.
-The Sale of Goods Act is, however, considered by most practitioners to be wholly inadequate for the acquisition of the shares or assets of a company, and it is, therefore, customary that the agreement for the sale and purchase of shares or assets regulates the parties' rights and obligations comprehensively.
+The Sale of Goods Act is, however, considered by most practitioners to be wholly inadequate for the acquisition of the shares or assets of a company, and it is customary that the agreement for the sale and purchase of shares or assets comprehensively regulates the parties' rights and obligations.